datarobot-oss/qa-app-streamlit/README.md

 In this repository you will find the Q&amp;A Streamlit application code template used within DataRobot.
 The application uses a styling library for Streamlit called `streamlit-sal`, ([read more](https://github.com/datarobot-oss/streamlit-sal)).

+## Deployment Configuration

+The deployment used for this Q&A application needs to have an association ID configured and automatic association ID generation enabled.
+This setting can be found under Console -> Deployments -> `<Your deployment>` -> Settings -> Custom metrics

+The `Association ID` name can be set to anything other than the reserved `promptText` or `resultText` values.

 ## Configuration

 You can run the Q&amp;A app in DataRobot using a custom application or by running the Streamlit app directly.
 Custom applications can be created via the Registry's Apps workshop or by